Ol Doinyo Lengai sunset or sunrise

 The climb involves a fairly straight climb to the crater rim, followed by a long descent back to the starting point.
 It's a very steep climb and ascent, and so isn't for the fainthearted!

 Ol Doinyo Lengai is also quite unusual for being a night-time climb.
-Only the descent is down in the daylight.
-As we discuss in a bit, this is done to avoid the worst heat of the day.
+Only the descent is done in the daylight.
+As we discuss in a bit, this is to avoid the worst heat of the day.
 Setting off at around midnight adds an extra layer of adventure to the whole affair!

 Looking inside Mt Ol Doinyo Lengai volcano mouth